-The five HUD programs covered by the Consolidated Plan are administered by different agencies, as indicated above.
+The five regular HUD programs covered by the Consolidated Plan are administered by different agencies, as indicated above.
 The Community Development Block Grant (CDBG) Program is administered by the SC Department of Commerce, the HOME and NHTF Programs by the SC State Housing Finance and Development Authority (SC Housing), the Emergency Solutions Grant (ESG) Program by the SC Office of Economic Opportunity and the HOPWA Program by the SC Department of Health and Environmental Control.
-The three HUD CARES Act programs will be administered by the same agencies that administer the regular CDBG, ESG and HOPWA programs.
+The three HUD CARES Act programs will be administered by the same agencies that administer the regular CDBG, ESG and HOPWA programs, except that administration of CDBG-CV will be shared by the SC Department of Commerce and the SC State Housing Finance Authority (SC State Housing Authority).
 The Lead Agency responsible for overseeing the development of the Consolidated Plan is the SC Department of Commerce.